sysprog21/rv32emu/docs/codegen.md

 later accesses in the same block through the unmodified base register need no check; any write to that register discards the fact.
-Tier-2 emits the equivalent branch in LLVM IR, weighted as unlikely and followed by an `llvm.assume` of the alignment, which lets LLVM drop later checks it implies. `tests/jit-misalign.S` covers the plain, compressed, and fused forms with and without a guest trap vector.
+Tier-2 emits the equivalent branch in LLVM IR, weighted as unlikely and followed by an `llvm.assume` of the alignment, which lets LLVM drop later checks it implies.

+A user-mode program that never installs a trap vector cannot tell the default handler's emulation from the host performing the access, so neither tier emits the checks for it.
+When the ELF is loaded, its executable segments are scanned for any CSR instruction that may write `mtvec` or `stvec`; finding none, the JIT treats the program as if it ran with `-m`.
+On Dhrystone, the checks otherwise add about 18% to the host instructions of tier-1 code.
+`tests/jit-misalign.S` covers the plain, compressed, and fused forms with and without a guest trap vector, and its `-notvec` build without any CSR instruction.